landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 - Datasets will be shared internally             **_[specify when researchers are expected to share their datasets.
 Some examples: as soon as possible after the data is collected/at the end of the sampling season/6 months after it is collected/on January of each year/when a researcher of the Project requests it ]_**.

+- Datasets will be shared internally             **_[specify when researchers are expected to share their datasets.
+Some examples: as soon as possible after the data is collected/at the end of the sampling season/6 months after it is collected/on January of each year/when a researcher of the Project requests it ]_**.

 - Datasets will be shared internally with         **_[who?
 Some examples: all the members of the team/members of the team approved by the IRB/the data manager of the project/the researcher who requested the dataset]_**.
+- Datasets will be shared internally with         **_[who?
+Some examples: all the members of the team/members of the team approved by the IRB/the data manager of the project/the researcher who requested the dataset]_**.

+- The meteorological dataset will be made avabile to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\Metero\.
+The data will be available in csv format accompanied by XML documents which adhere to EML metadata standards.
+Datasets will be consistently updated and calibrated throughout the project.
+Raw data will only be uploaded if there are no processed version and otherwise can be requested by emailing

+- Bird survey will be shared internally in                   format **_[is there an expected format?
+For example excel, or csv, or spss, or…]_**.

 - Datasets will be shared internally in                   format **_[is there an expected format?
 For example excel, or csv, or spss, or…]_**.

+- Datasets will be shared internally in                   format **_[is there an expected format?
+For example excel, or csv, or spss, or…]_**.

+- Datasets will be shared internally in                   format **_[is there an expected format?
+For example excel, or csv, or spss, or…]_**.

 - Datasets will be shared internally                 **_[at which quality level?
 For example: after a quality control level has been assigned to each point following the schema in X / after following the protocol X for quality control/at any quality control level, as long as the documentation clarifies the quality control procedures that have been followed /only if all the data points have been subject to the whole quality control process outlined in X]_**.
+- Datasets will be shared internally                 **_[at which quality level?
+For example: after a quality control level has been assigned to each point following the schema in X / after following the protocol X for quality control/at any quality control level, as long as the documentation clarifies the quality control procedures that have been followed /only if all the data points have been subject to the whole quality control process outlined in X]_**.
+- Datasets will be shared internally                 **_[at which quality level?
+For example: after a quality control level has been assigned to each point following the schema in X / after following the protocol X for quality control/at any quality control level, as long as the documentation clarifies the quality control procedures that have been followed /only if all the data points have been subject to the whole quality control process outlined in X]_**.
+- Datasets will be shared internally                 **_[at which quality level?
+For example: after a quality control level has been assigned to each point following the schema in X / after following the protocol X for quality control/at any quality control level, as long as the documentation clarifies the quality control procedures that have been followed /only if all the data points have been subject to the whole quality control process outlined in X]_**.

-- Datasets will be shared internally accompanied of                **_[which documentation?
+- Datasets will be shared internally accompanied by                **_[which documentation?
 For example: a readme file outlining at least the methods followed for data collection, the quality control procedures that have been followed, and a data dictionary/documentation using the template X/documentation using the metadata template X]_**.

 - Datasets will be shared internally by                   **_[how are the datasets going to be delivered?
 For example: by e-mail/by depositing them in Box/Google drive/external hard drive/shared drive/website]_**.